 Secure Representation for Your Best Outcome

-If you believe that a warrant has been issued for your arrest, you should contact Jack Hemm or Steven Justice, all experienced criminal defense attorneys at Dungan & LeFevre, to investigate this immediately.
+If you believe that a warrant has been issued for your arrest, you should contact Jack Hemm, Steven Justice, or Michael Scarpelli, all experienced criminal defense attorneys at Dungan & LeFevre, to investigate this immediately.
 If you live in the Miami Valley and need assistance with warrants and extradition, contact us for a consultation.